shivamkb17/bolt.diy/CONTRIBUTING.md

 pnpm install
 ```

-3. Create a `.env.local` file in the root directory and add your Anthropic API key:
+3. Create a `.env.local` file in the root directory and add your Anthropic or OpenRouter API key:

 ```
 ANTHROPIC_API_KEY=XXX
+OPENROUTER_API_KEY=XXX
 ```

 Optionally, you can set the debug level: